 The City of Lufkin is a Home Rule city operating as a Council-Manager form of government.
 The Council consists of a Mayor and six council members.
 The City provides fire and police protection, as well as ambulance services.
 The City's current ISO Public Protection Classification is four based on scale of one to ten with one being the best.
-Standard and Poor's and Moody's Investment Service have rated the City's General Obligation bonds AA- and Aa2 respectively, and the Revenue bonds are rated AA- and Aa2.
+Standard and Poor's and Moody's Investment Service have rated the City's General Obligation bonds AA- and Aa2 respectively.